fmaussion/intro_to_programming/book/week_01/02-Why-Program.md

 - [Part 2: Hardware architecture](https://www.youtube.com/watch?v=VQZTZsXk8sA) (12'15)
 - [Part 3: Python as a language](https://www.youtube.com/watch?v=LLzFNlCjTSo) (7'50)
 - [Part 4: What do we say?](https://www.youtube.com/watch?v=gsry2SYOFCw) (12'45)

-## What to remember?

-- all the terms in the [lesson](https://www.py4e.com/html3/01-intro)'s "Glossary" are useful to understand and remember.